blurstudio/hab/README.md

 The configuration environment variables and aliases can be formatted using str.format syntax.

 Currently supported variables:
-* `{dot}`: The directory name of the .json config file.
+* `{relative_root}`: The directory name of the .json config file.
 Think of this as the relative path `.` when using the command line, but this is a clear indication that it needs to be replaced with the dirname and not left alone.